-This hands-on event for the avid or casual gardener is a collaborative learning opportunity about native and cultivated plants for biodiverse wildlife gardens.
-We’ll share knowledge on gardening and native species for both shade and sun.
-You’re also welcome to bring plants from your garden and for swapping with other gardeners.
+This hands-on event for the avid or casual gardener was a collaborative learning opportunity about native and cultivated plants for biodiverse wildlife gardens.
+We shared knowledge on gardening and native species for both shade and sun.
+Attendees were also welcome to bring plants from your garden and for swapping with other gardeners.

 Last night I saw something charming enough that I posted it to the Facebook page, and I’m just going to copy it here.
 Without a direct video or photo (sorry!)
 I just have to tell it to you straight.

 Tonight I had great satisfaction – and also proof-of-concept– when I came home from a run.
 As I passed my green driveway on the way in, I startled a small flock of chipping sparrows who were foraging on my green driveway, near the garage door.
 Success!
 They are getting more populous in my well-treed neighbourhood.

 I’ve been confused about whether the birds I see are American Tree Sparrows or Chipping Sparrows.
 I haven’t heard the distinct call of the Tree Sparrow, but I often hear the distinct call of the Chipping Sparrow in spring.
 This persuaded me which one it was.
 (You can easily see the American Tree Sparrow and listen to the calls the birds make at the All About Birds link, above).